marcglasberg/rick-and-morty-example/README.md

    * [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
    * [development build](https://docs.expo.dev/develop/development-builds/introduction/)

-6. Alternatively, you can run the app locally (in your local machine) for the web only, with:
+6. Alternatively, you can run the app locally for the web only, with:

    ```bash
    npx expo start --web